JGRainbow/gph-site-heroku/README.md

 ## Heroku prod
   - Set environment variable: `heroku config:set -a yourappname DJANGO_SETTINGS_MODULE=gph.settings.prod`.
   - If you require Redis, you will need to provision an add-on through Heroku.
-The configuration in this repo assumes you are using [Redis Enterprise Cloud](https://devcenter.heroku.com/articles/rediscloud).
+The configuration in this repo assumes you are using [Heroku Data for Redis](https://devcenter.heroku.com/articles/heroku-redis).
 If you wish to use a different Redis add-on, go to `gph/settings/base.py` and edit `CACHES` and `CHANNEL_LAYERS` appropriately.

+### Having enough Heroku resources
+  > **Warning**
+  >
+  > PLEASE make sure you have enough dynos, a large enough Postgres, a large enough Redis, and the correct settings!
+  - Heroku imposes limits on the number of database connections; the Essential-tier databases only permit 20 connections.
+We used Heroku Postrgres' Standard 2.
+  - Similarly, Redis (which is used for Channels) imposes a limit on the number of clients.
+Strangely enough, if a team can't get a connection to Redis, it can result in everything on the site 500ing.
+We decided to use Heroku Data for Redis' Premium 5.
+This might have been slight overkill, but better safe than sorry? 😅

+## Bucketeer
+  - You may need to use Heroku's [Bucketeer](https://elements.heroku.com/addons/bucketeer) addon to store static files, if you have many / large static files.
+  - To update your static files, you will need to add `BUCKETEER_AWS_ACCESS_KEY_ID`, `BUCKETEER_AWS_REGION`, `BUCKETEER_AWS_SECRET_ACCESS_KEY`, and `BUCKETEER_BUCKET_NAME` to your `.env`, then run `heroku:local run python3 manage.py collectstatic`.
+  - Uncomment the corresponding settings in `base.py`.
+  - Heroku's `Micro` instance of Bucketeer will be sufficient.

+## Admin (Running Team) Discord Integration (optional)
+  - In your `.env`, define a `ALERT_WEBHOOK_URL`, `SUBMISSION_WEBHOOK_URL`, `FREE_ANSWER_WEBHOOK_URL`, `VICTORY_WEBHOOK_URL`, `FAILURE_WEBHOOK_URL`, and `DISCORD_BOT_TOKEN`.

 # Areas for Improvement